• Skip to main content

 This One Pan Roasted Chicken with Sausage and Potatoes is in the pan and in the oven in 10 minutes!
 We use chicken thighs and drumsticks alongside sausage, potatoes and onions tossed together in an easy and big flavored marinade.

-Chicken Sausage and potatoes in a 9 x 13 glass pan
+chicken sausage and potatoes in 9 x13 pan

 This is it guys… your new ‘feed the family before they eat all the Cheetos’ dinner.
 If you make this once, you will make it again and again.
 Change up the sausage, change the potatoes, spice it up or tone it down.
 Any way you do it, this comes out perfect every time!